-EMI is broadly defined as any unwanted electrical or electromagnetic energy that causes undesirable responses, degraded performance or failure in electronic equipment.
-Radio Frequency Interference (RFI) is a slightly more specific term often used interchangeably to describe the phenomenon.
-A filtered connector is widely recognized as the most effective point to filter noise either entering or exiting an EMI enclosure.
-Noise induced on a signal line within the box can be stripped off as it passes through the shielding enclosure, preventing radiation to adjacent equipment.
-Filtered connectors are also used to provide system immunity from external noise sources.
-Filters integrated into electronic connectors to achieve a reduction in conducted EMI have evolved over the years using a variety of elements and materials to achieve varying degrees of noise suppression.
+EMI can be any unwanted electrical or electromagnetic energy that causes undesirable responses, degraded performance or failure in electronic equipment.
+Radio Frequency Interference (RFI) is a more specific term often used interchangeably to describe the phenomenon.
+A filtered d-sub connector is widely recognised as a very effective way to reduce noise either entering or exiting an EMI enclosure because it can often be incorporated into a product late into the design process; even after emission problems have been detected.
+Noise induced on a signal line within the box can be removed as it passes through the filter D, hence preventing radiation to adjacent equipment.
+Filtered dsub connectors are also used to provide system immunity from external noise sources.
+Filters integrated into D-sub connectors to achieve a reduction in conducted EMI have evolved over the years using a variety of elements and materials to achieve varying degrees of noise suppression.
 These filters are broadly identified as low-pass filters.
 A low-pass filter allows lower frequencies to pass through the filter with minimal reduction in signal strength, while attenuating signals with higher frequency.

 A filter element achieves this by essentially becoming a variable resistor connected between the signal lines and ground.
 The resistive value is inversely proportional to the frequency of the signal it is conducting.
 As the frequency increases, the resistance of the filter decreases, providing a lower impedance path to ground.
 The capacitors strip off the interfering noise from the signal as it passes through the filter device whilst diodes are used to clamp the voltage below a certain value, thereby protecting the electronic circuitry.